Ever wanted to run an Ad on YouTube? This blog post will give you a free, detailed guide on how to run YouTube Ads.

 This blog post is going to walk you through how to run your first YouTube Ad.

-YouTube is the #2 most used search engine in the world, and part of Google.
+YouTube is the #2 most used search engine in the world (after Google, of course), and is part of Google Ads network.

 To get started, you need to go to google.com/ads

 Click on the big “Start Now” button and login through a Google/Gmail account.
 (You are required to have a Google account to use Google Ads.)

 Pro Tip: You can get a coupon for Google Ads from some hosting companies, so if you want a coupon, consider getting our free blog service.

 Your Google Ads account is broken down into 3 types of categories.